comoglu/miscellaneous-tools/inventory-update/README.md

 ## Introduction

-The Seismic Data Processor is a Python script designed to automate the process of downloading, updating, and managing seismic station metadata from various FDSN (International Federation of Digital Seismograph Networks) web services.
+The Inventory Update is a Python script designed to automate the process of downloading, updating, and managing seismic station metadata from various FDSN (International Federation of Digital Seismograph Networks) web services.
 It provides a flexible and efficient way to maintain an up-to-date inventory of seismic stations, convert metadata formats, and merge XML files for further processing.

 This tool is particularly useful for seismologists, geophysicists, and researchers working with large-scale seismic data from multiple networks.